 4. Relation 2: Good-making Practices

 At least about this regular ascetic kind of role, it’s tempting to say that they are parts of collective practices which create and sustain the good for those within them.
 That means two things.
-First, these roles give individuals who take them on goods they wouldn’t otherwise have: to be initiated into a transformative role is have one’s goods radically changed.
+First, these roles give individuals who take them on goods they wouldn’t otherwise have: to be initiated into a transformative role is to have one’s goods radically changed.
 Here is Salter again, later in his West Point career:

-I was undergoing a conversion, from a self divided and consciously inferior… to one that was unified and… right… There were images of the struggle in the air on every side, the fighter pilots back from missions deep into Europe, rendezvous times still written in ink on the backs of their hands, gunners with shawls of bullets over their shoulders, grinning and risky[.]
-I saw them, I saw myself, in the rattle and thunder of takeoff, the world of warm cots, cigarettes, stand-downs, everything that had mattered falling away… More than anything I felt the desire to be rid of the undistinguished past, to belong to nothing and to no one beyond the war.
+I was undergoing a conversion, from a self divided and consciously inferior . . . to one that was unified and . . . right . . .
+There were images of the struggle in the air on every side, the fighter pilots back from missions deep into Europe, rendezvous times still written in ink on the backs of their hands, gunners with shawls of bullets over their shoulders, grinning and risky[.]
+I saw them, I saw myself, in the rattle and thunder of takeoff, the world of warm cots, cigarettes, stand-downs, everything that had mattered falling away . . .
+More than anything I felt the desire to be rid of the undistinguished past, to belong to nothing and to no one beyond the war.
 At the same time I longed for the opposite, country, family, God, perhaps not in that order.
 In death I would have them or be done with the need; I would be at last the other I yearned to be.
-(Salter 2014, 70-71)
+(Salter 2014, 70‒71)

 This constitutive account further means, second, that the institution creates those goods: these things are only good because the institution and its roles exist.
 A regular ascetic transformative institution isn’t just a mechanism for changing people’s good; it’s a creator of goods with an associated mechanism for initiating people into them.
 Other institutions have the same properties: they turn what would otherwise be bare states and possibilities and movements into goods, and into actions aiming at them, by placing them in a structure which makes sense of them as parts of a whole.
 Rational action, then, is not merely instrumental, but historical: what makes a movement an action at all, and therefore subject to standards of rationality and irrationality, is its place in a history which explains it.